-The proposal includes the 2.5 acre subject property offered in the terminated RFP-4620-19, with Pinnacle's further request to have a right of first refusal to redevelop the Fred Lippman Community Center as a second phase of development, and the City surface parking lot (folio number 514215013920) on the corner of Polk Street and N 19th Avenue as another future phase of development.
+The proposal includes the 2.5 acre subject property, with Pinnacle's further request to potentially expand its proposed development plan by seeking the ability to redevelop the Fred Lippman Community Center as a second phase of development, as well as the City surface parking lot (folio number 514215013920) on the corner of Polk Street and N 19th Avenue.
 Pinnacle has reached out to adjoining property owners, specifically one of the largest property owners in the area (Whale Pond, LLC), as reflected in the attached correspondence.
-Site control is under active discussion and would hinge of the outcome of the RFP process.
+Future activities would hinge of the outcome of the RFP process.